FarronF/limerick-council-meetings/meetings/2018/10/15-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Adjourned Meeting of Metropolitan District of Limerick -  20th September 2018.md

 (1) That Tom O’Connor’s land listed as submission no 51 to the Draft Plan is zoned for residential

-use Phase 2 and changes are made to the land use zoning map to amend this zoning from--- 2
+use Phase 2 and changes are made to the land use zoning map to amend this zoning from
+---
+2

 agricultural to residential phase 2 use.